CMSTrackingPOG/trackingDataMC/README.md

 #### Data processing

 Once you have done everything, you should be in the folder $CMSSW_BASE/src/DQM/TrackingMonitorSource/test, and you should have, among others, the Data/ and MC/ folders.
-Inside Data you will find the python CMSSW configuration files for ZeroBias, Z into muons and Z into electrons processing.
+Inside Data you will find the python CMSSW configuration files for ZeroBias, Z into muons, Z into electrons and Kshort and Lambda (using ZeroBias data) processing.
 You first do:

 ```
 cd Data/#FOLDER OF THE PROCESS YOU NEED